Week Ride FAQ

 If I have the Tent & Porter service, do I need to bring a sleeping bag?

 The Tent & Porter service includes a tent and two chairs.
 You’ll need to bring a sleeping bag and pad, plus everything else you need.
+If you are staying with someone in a tent, only one rider needs to sign up for T&P. Signing up alone?
+We will NOT pair you with another rider.

 Can I bring two bags instead of one?
 And how serious is the 65-pound weight limit for bags?